masonmedia-projects/warren-yen-portfolio/Readme.md

 ### Animation

 1. The basic page transition animation is a fade in and out, controlled by the `.transition-fade` class under `// #swup animations` in the CSS.
-There's also an added `.fadeIn` class that fades the page in and down.
+It isn't active, but I also made a `.fadeIn` class that you can add to any element that will fade it in and down.
-2. The scroll animation (fade) is from a library called AOS (animate on scroll).
+2. The scroll animation (fading in and up) is from a library called AOS (animate on scroll).
 Add `data-aos="fade"` directly in the HTML to the element you want to animate.
-It can go on any div or section you want to fade in on scroll.
+It can go on any div, element, image, whatever you want to fade in on scroll.
 More animation options are at [aos.com](https://michalsnik.github.io/aos/).
+3. Scroll animation options/parameters are in the `index.js` file under `// AOS scroll animation`.
+You can control speed, duration, offset, etc.

 ### Code Editor